 Design Principle 1: Own the Data Contract at Every Handoff

 Q2C fails at system boundaries.
 The quote system sends data in one format; the billing system expects another.
-The billing system generates an invoice; the ERP expects a specific GL mapping that wasn't agreed.
-These mismatches are discovered in production, during month-end close, when the finance team is already stressed.
+The billing system generates an invoice; the ERP expects a specific GL mapping that was never agreed.
+These mismatches are discovered in production, during month-end close, when the finance team is already under pressure.

-The fix is treating every system handoff as a product feature with a defined data contract — an agreed schema, validation rules, and error handling behaviour.
+The fix is treating every system handoff as a product feature with a defined data contract: an agreed schema, validation rules, and error handling behaviour.
 Document it.
 Version it.
 Test it.
-Don't let the integration be owned entirely by engineering with no product oversight.
+Do not let the integration be owned entirely by engineering with no product oversight.

 Design Principle 2: Revenue Recognition Is a Product Requirement, Not a Finance Afterthought